grommunio/gromox/doc/install.rst

 Gromox daemons switch to unprivileged mode, and after doing so, will still need access to the build directory to access shared libraries.
 If any path component of the build directory is missing search (execute) permission, the daemon may be unable to start up.
-This happens predominantly when someone tries to build Gromox as root (not a great idea) in ``/root`` (has mode 0700).
+This happens predominantly when someone tries to build Gromox as root (not a great idea) in a subdirectory of ``/root`` (which often has mode 0700).
+For that scenario to succeed, ``/root`` would have to be made 0711 at least.

 Gromox programs default to look for files in the installed system, i.e.
 ``/etc/gromox`` and ``/usr/share/gromox``.
 If nothing else is needed,